rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/references.md

 ## Circular References and SuppressMissingDependenciesErrors

-In order to solve circular references between databases that may have been incorrectly setup, it is possible to add `SuppressMissingDependenciesErrors` to both [Package References](#package-references) and [Project References](#project-references)):
+In order to solve circular references between databases that may have been incorrectly set up, it is possible to add `SuppressMissingDependenciesErrors` to both [Package References](#package-references) and [Project References](#project-references):

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/4.1.1">